yudduy/cs278-bnoc/doc/ARCHITECTURE.md

 - The pairing algorithm prioritizes matching users with their friends when possible
 - Users need at least 5 friends to be eligible for daily pairing

+### 6. Canonical Source Pattern

+The app now follows a canonical source pattern for utilities and types:

+- **Single Source of Truth**: Each utility function or type has one canonical location
+- **Re-exporting for Compatibility**: Legacy files now re-export from canonical sources
+- **Clear Deprecation Marking**: Deprecated paths are marked with JSDoc comments
+- **Consistent Import Style**: All components use a consistent import approach

 ## State Management

 ### 1. Authentication State